Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Remove distraction

-Focus is essential for productivity, and one of the best things you can do to improve focus is to get in the habit of eliminating distractions.
+Focus is essential for productivity, and one of the best ways to improve focus is to get in the habit of eliminating distractions.

 Do your fingers twitch every time you see your phone?
-Then turn alerts off and place it out of sight when you want to work.
+Then ,turn alerts off and place them out of sight when you want to work.

 Do you feel the need to check your email every 5 minutes?
 Put your VA in charge of it so you know you’ll be informed if anything urgent comes up.